 - Their startup got funded

-- Just sold off an expensive personal belonging
+- Just sold off personal belonging on secondhand platforms

 - A friend/relative/acquaintance paid back borrowed money